 Eight Questions to Ask a Potential Roommate

 Apartment sharing is quite popular among St. Georges University students here in Grenada who are seeking to cut the cost and living expenses that one might spend on renting an apartment individually.
-One challenge, of course, is choosing a good roommate that will best suit your lifestyle.
+One challenge, of course, is choosing a suitable and compatible roommate that will best suit your lifestyle.

 Here are 8 helpful questions to ask a prospective roomie: